Frequently Asked Questions

 All Terrain tires are built for trucks and SUVs that see dirt, gravel, mud, or deeper snow.
 More aggressive tread, better grip on loose surfaces, and tougher sidewalls that can take a beating off the pavement.

-The trade-off: All Terrain tires are typically a bit louder on the highway, can use slightly more fuel, and may not last quite as long on pure pavement driving.
+The trade-off: All Terrain tires are slightly louder on highway, use more fuel, and typically don't last as long on pavement.
 They're built for capability, not commuting.

 Pick All Season if: